Vonovia: Controversy

 As of 27 September 2021 Vonovia owns the majority of shares in German real estate company Deutsche Wohnen.
 Deutsche Wohnen announced a voluntary public takeover offer.
 The consolidation of Deutsche Wohnen and Vonovia would significantly increase its market share in states like Berlin.
 In a public referendum held one day earlier, the majority of Berliners decided in favour of nationalising the housing stocks of large residential property companies.
 Vonovia CEO Rolf Buch responded to the referendum outcome by saying "Expropriation won't solve the many challenges in Berlin's housing market.
 In view of such major challenges, Berlin cannot afford years of deadlock ".
 Vonovia and Deutsche Wohnen agreed to sell 14,000 apartments to the state of Berlin.

 Sustainability

 The German landlord reports their contribution to the UN SDG's like CO2 neutrality.
 Every year targets are formulated and the sustainability performance is reported on.
 This data is audited by the statutory auditor.

 In September 2021 Vonovia announced plans for solar panels on 30,000 roofs by 2050.
-As of September 2021 only over a 1000 roofs are equipped with solar panels despite supporting the SDG climate goals confirm the UN COP21 Paris Agreement.
+As of September 2021 only 1000 roofs are equipped with solar panels despite supporting the SDG climate goals confirm the UN COP21 Paris Agreement.